-In all cases, assumptions used should be documented, with sound rationale, and clearly communicated to clients.
+In all cases, assumptions used should be documented, with sound rationale, and clearly communicated to clients together with a written explanation.
 The use of the Guidelines can be disclosed using a statement such as the following:

 - Projection prepared using the IQPF and FP Canada Standards Council Projection Assumption Guidelines. - Analysis prepared using the IQPF and FP Canada Standards Council Projection Assumption Guidelines. - Study prepared using the IQPF and FP Canada Standards Council Projection Assumption Guidelines. - Calculation made using the IQPF and FP Canada Standards Council Projection Assumption Guidelines.